 In a rapidly changing world, the strategies and tactics that made you successful in the past can work against you today.

 Every human-being brings cognitive biases to how they see the world.
-When our biases are challenged, it threatens our confidence in making decisions.
-During times of high stress, it is human nature to entrench in our core beliefs and that can lead people to become rigid or inflexible.
+When our prejudices are challenged, it threatens our confidence in making decisions.
+During times of high stress, it is human nature to entrench in our core beliefs, and that can lead people to become rigid or inflexible.
 Throw in the fact that everyone involved in the business (leaders, sellers, and buyers) today is: overworked, bombarded by too much information, and struggling to keep up with the pace of change.